• Training

 Description

-In this segment, Professor Dan Perry discusses critical aspects of growth in children's orthopedics, emphasizing the importance of understanding where growth occurs in the body.
-The speaker notes that the distal femur is responsible for the most growth, measuring an average of 9 millimeters per year, followed by the proximal tibia at about 7 millimeters per year.
+Professor Dan Perry gives his expert insights and discusses critical aspects of growth in children's orthopedics, emphasizing the importance of understanding where growth occurs in the body.
+Professor Perry notes that the distal femur is responsible for the most growth, measuring an average of 9 millimeters per year, followed by the proximal tibia at about 7 millimeters per year.
 In contrast, the growth at the ankle is significantly less, only 2 millimeters per year.
 The humerus is highlighted for its high remodeling potential, growing approximately 6 millimeters a year, similar to the distal radius.
-Ultimately, the speaker reinforces the need to be aware of the varying growth rates in different parts of the body, as this knowledge is essential for effectively understanding and managing orthopedic concerns in children.
+Ultimately, Professor Perry reinforces the need to be aware of the varying growth rates in different parts of the body, as this knowledge is essential for effectively understanding and managing orthopedic concerns in children.